food-drink

 The Feria de Vino takes place annually in August, usually coinciding with the Feria de Malaga.
 Dozens of regional wineries set up stalls, and you can taste wines from across the province.

 During the main Feria de Malaga (mid-August), you'll see locals drinking Cartojal (a popular sweet wine) in the streets.
-This tradition of "botellon" (public drinking) is technically illegal but universally practised during feria.
+This tradition of public drinking is technically illegal but universally practised during feria.
+It's part of the culture.

 WineProducerStylePrice Range